lexluxgh/lexluxgh/README.md

 I'm currently expanding my skills by working on practical projects with modern tools

-#### Lately I'm focused on:
+#### Lately I'm focusing on:

 - Rebuilding strong fundamentals in modern web development
 - Exploring mobile application development
-- Building small but meaningful projects
-- Getting comfortable again with modern frameworks and development workflows
+- Getting comfortable again with modern frameworks
-- Focusing on building technology that is thoughtful and intentional
+- Ensuring technology is thoughtful and intentional

 <!--
 **lexluxgh/lexluxgh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.